wp-plugins/updraftplus/readme.txt

 * Unlimited early resumption if zip file creation takes too long
 * Suppress some warning notices that can break JavaScript on sites with notices sent to the browser
 * Earlier warning/failure if backup directory was not writable
+* Hooks for Dropbox folders add-on
+* More scheduler intelligence/optimisation

 = 1.4.30 - 03/04/2013 =
 * Hooks for WebDAV support via add-on